AriPal/articles/Readme.md

 }
 ```

-###Side note
+### Side Note
-According to the documentation and examples, it seems that it's possible to get access token just by using the Adal.js SDK library.
+According to the documentation and examples, it seems that it's possible to get access-token just by using the Adal.js SDK library.
 That would be the easiest and most practical way of doing so by utilizing the library.
-For my example, I did not manage to get the access token but instead got the id token.
-The issue with the id token is the `aud` property (identifies the intended recipient) is set to client id, but MS Graph API expects it to be `graph.microsoft.com` which the access token satisfies.
+For my example, I did not manage to get the access-token but instead got the id-token.
+The issue with the id-token is the `aud` property (identifies the intended recipient) is set to client id, but MS Graph API expects it to be `graph.microsoft.com` which the access-token satisfies.

-If you look at the access token retrieved from the authorization request the `aud` property is `graph.microsoft.com` which is correct.
-This ways of getting first the id token and then the access token feels a bit hacky as shown in the Get access token section.
+If you look at the access-token retrieved from the authorization request the `aud` property is `graph.microsoft.com` which is correct.
+This way of getting first the id-token and then the access-token feels a bit hacky as shown in the Get access-token section.
 However, I'm sure there are better ways of doing so.

 Here's an [example](https://gist.github.com/psignoret/50e88652ae5cb6cc157c09857e3ba87f) which uses the convenient approach (it did not work for me).